zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

       :alt: Twitter Developer account: App keys and tokens page
       :align: center

-      You will need all four keys/tokens later, so don’t close this tab.
+      You will need all four keys/tokens later, so don't close this tab.

 5. Set up a dev environment
 ---------------------------